|VIRTUAL POLKA INSTRUMENTS

 from the same instruments offered in other libraries?

-A: The first difference is that the brand and tuning of the instrument
+A: The first difference is that the brand, model, and tuning of these

 difference is that the recorded samples were performed in a way that is